- When is the application deadline?

 Is it possible to complete the degree on a part-time basis?

-Yes, but only if your chosen collaborating department allows part-time study.
+Yes, but only if your chosen collaborating department/program allows part-time study.
 It is almost impossible to switch to part-time status after you have entered a graduate program as a full-time student.
 Return to top.

 How much does it cost?